-On May 5, Fireside is publishing REVISION, Andrea Phillips’ debut science fiction novel.
-You can read more about the book (and preorder the ebooks, with a print book coming) here REVISION received [a starred review in Publisher’s Weekly, which said that Andrea’s “fresh voice will be very welcome in the SF world.”
+On May 5, Fireside is publishing Revision, Andrea Phillips’ debut science fiction novel.
+Revision received [a starred review in_ Publisher’s Weekly, _which said that Andrea’s “fresh voice will be very welcome in the SF world.”

 In the case of a sudden dumping, there are certain expectations about how to proceed.

 Stick your spoon in a gallon of cookie dough ice cream.
 Bring on the chick-flicks and sob sessions with your besties.
 Cut up all the printed pics of the two of you together so you can burn a stack of his smirking faces in the flame of a candle.
 One of the candles he bought you.
 The ones scented like eucalyptus-mint, that he thought was so hot, and it gave you a sinus headache but you never complained because you loved him so much, and now you’re sitting there with a headache and singed fingers and it isn’t actually making anything better so you wonder why… why…

 —Hang on, where was I?

 Right, getting dumped.
 We’d actually been having a great night up until that part.
 We were cuddled up at my place watching a documentary on Tibetan architecture and eating Chinese take-out, right?
 I leaned in to nuzzle Benji’s ear while the narrator droned on and on about murals and prayer wheels.